The 1907/15 Mors Le Sanglier - Aero Gp Special

 Rust-monster.

 Just when I thought he was happy with a small fleet of cyclekarts, this "Scraptor" gets the idea to build another.
 (Ask Johnny Dumfries what that snazzy nickname means one day.
-I'm pretty sure he calls Kelly other names too.
-It's rather funny I think, but one might have to be present at Tieton to understand it.
+He actually calls Kelly other names too, it's rather funny I think.)

 He originally just wanted a normal cyclekart with NORMAL front leaf springs as his prior jalopy's all used quarter eliptics and transverse jobs.
-He was looking for a normal build as a local "club car."
+He was looking for a normal build.

 But no.

-That resourceful curse hadn't run its course yet and when he saw this one... he went about creating pure art.
+That resourceful curse hadn't run its course yet.

 I swear, he does it to amuse himself because he's bored.